 As written many times in past articles, the Red does indeed sound crisper, with a wider Soundstage and a slightly more detailed presentation.

 Voices sound more present and intimate (meaning they’re slightly pushed forward), and the staging of instruments feels more true to life.

-This notion has remained one of the few examples of a DAC sounding almost markedly different than others, and I’ve said as much for the last 2+ years.
+This notion has remained one of the few examples of a DAC sounding almost markedly different than others, and I’ve said as much since 2017-2018.

 It’s one of the few cases (perhaps the only case) in which I can say beyond a shadow of a doubt that the DragonFly Red does present an argument that not all DACS are created equally.

-Some won’t like the somewhat overly sterile presentation here, but I’ve always enjoyed it and personally prefer a more neutral profile vs. that of a warmed/glossed over one.
+Some won’t like the somewhat overly sterile presentation here (dubbed the “Sabre Glare”), but I’ve always enjoyed it and personally prefer a more neutral profile vs. that of a warmed/glossed-over one.

-Features-wise, it doesn’t do anything fancy but I really don’t care much as I can use it as a DAC into any amp with RCA inputs or line input.
+Features-wise, it doesn’t do anything fancy but you may not care as much as you can use it as a DAC into any amp with RCA inputs or line input.